trwaite/NSR_shipping_model/README.md

    The cost of fuel is calculated as the fuel consumption multiplied by the fuel price, which can vary over time.

 3. Vessels are assumed to travel at their maximum speed outside of the NSR (in the absence of sea ice) and consume fuel accordingly.
 4. Ice breaker escort fees follow the tariff levels published by the Russian government, which depend on the season and the number of NSR zones in which an escort is needed.
+We include a sensitivity analysis of the icebreaker escort fees, with base, high, and low USD/RUB exchange rates as well as a discounted fee case.
 5. Operation fees depend on the duration of the transit and a constant daily operation cost (a parameter).
 6. The Suez canal fee is applied for the Suez Canal Route only.
 7. In low carbon transition scenarios, the corresponding carbon price is applied to the total shipping CO2 emissions, calculated as explained below.